mirvald-space/app.polishdom/README.md

 MIT

-## 🌟 About Me
+## 🌟 About

-I'm passionate about making language learning accessible and fun for everyone!
-This project is my way of combining my love for technology with my interest in language education.
-Feel free to reach out if you have any questions or suggestions! 📧
+PolishDom is designed to make Polish language learning accessible and engaging.
+The project combines modern web technologies with AI to create a personalized learning experience.
+Whether you're a beginner or looking to improve your Polish skills, PolishDom is here to help! 📚

 ---
 Made with ❤️ by [Your Name]